 Grimjack has probably one of the worst cases of this trope.
 Abused and abandoned by his family, he spent his childhood fighting for his life in a gladitoral arena.
 He eventually escapes and finds peace in another dimension, only for everyone in the dimension, including his true love, to be slaughtered by demons.
 Then there was all the crap he went through during the comic.

 X-23, ho boy.
 A clone created by mixing Wolverine's genetic material with that of her human "mother" to be a living weapon, Laura was raised in a padded cell, beaten, abused, had her Healing Factorforcibly activated by exposing her to lethal doses of radiation as a child, had her claws surgically removed to be coated in adamantium one at a time with no attempt at anesthesia whatsoever, was trained and conditioned almost from birth to be an assassin and racked up an impressive body count before she was a teenager, and was made to kill the only people during this time who ever showed her any kindness by means of an olfactory trigger that she was conditioned to enter an Unstoppable Rage whenever she was exposed to it.
-One of them was her mother, right before she planned to help Laura escape.
-After finally managing to do so she was forced to cut off contact with the only other family she had to protect them from her abusive handler, and spent time on the streets as a child prostitute specializing in cutting her clients.
+One of them was her mother, right as she planned to help Laura escape.
+After getting away, she was forced to cut off contact with the only other family she had to protect them from her Ax-Crazy abusive handler, and spent time on the streets as a child prostitute specializing in cutting her clients.
+The worst part about all this?
+While Logan lost most of his memories about the really shitty stuff that's happened to him, Laura remembers everything.

 This is a common trait of Mary Sues — to have pasts lathered in tragedy, to give them instant sympathy points, which have little to no bearing on the actual behavior of the character (unless it's to make them a Jerkass Sue).
 Ensign Sue demonstrates.
 (Parody)